Cynognathus Assemblage Zone: History

 These biozone divisions were approved by paleontologists of the time and were left largely unchanged for several decades.
 James Kitching retained the name of the Cynognathus zone in his revision of the biozones in the 1970s and 1980s.
 In 1995, he formalized the biozone under the name "Cynognathus Assemblage Zone".

 In the mid-1990s, new discoveries of additional outcrops presented the possibility that the Cynognathus Assemblage Zone could be subdivided further.
 A 1995 paper split it into three subzones: a lower subzone characterized by Kestrosaurus, a middle subzone characterized by the "classic" zone fauna which was already well-established, and an upper zone with reduced diversity.
 This informal three-part subdivision scheme was later labelled with letters (as subzones A, B, and C from oldest to youngest) until it was formalized with robust index taxa and type sections in 2020.
 Subzone A was formalized as the Langbergia-Garjainia Subzone, subzone B as the Trirachodon-Kannemeyeria Subzone, and subzone C as the Cricodon-Ufudocyclops Subzone.

 From the late 1970s onwards, some authors argued that Cynognathus was less common than previously considered, so they instead renamed the biozone to the Kannemeyeria Assemblage Zone or Kannemeyeria-Diademodon Assemblage Zone.
-However, later work found that Kannemeyeria fossils were absent from Subzone A, and while Diademodon was found throughout the biozone it had been usurped as a dominant taxon by larger triracodontids by Subzone C. This meant that these species were not ideal index taxa for the biozone.
+However, later work found that Kannemeyeria fossils were absent from Subzone A, and while Diademodon was found throughout the biozone it had been usurped as a dominant taxon by larger trirachodontids by Subzone C. This meant that these species were not ideal index taxa for the biozone.
 As Cynognathus fossils are found consistently throughout, the current name for the biozone was retained.